Basic Beginner Guitar Chords – The D Major Chord

-The D Major Guitar Chord
+D Major Guitar Chord Lesson for the Beginner

 The D Major Guitar Chord is found in the D Major Scale: D E F# G A B C# D. It is made up of the 1, 3 and 5 positions of this scale.
 Meaning the notes D, F# and A. The D Major Chord is a very easy chord to play and one of the first most beginners learn.